 As strange as 2020 was, it was exactly what I needed.

 I needed a year to myself after losing my Mom, to heal, rest, and have some quiet.

 I moved to Idaho as a first step to seeing if I could live out of California (born and raised and all my family are here, not to mention lifelong friends).
 I was open to Idaho being “home”, but it was only meant to be a temporary move.
-Realizing I wasn’t cut out for the cold and was craving a new experience (it felt a little like “different city, same story”), I made kind of a last minute decision to move to Costa Rica.
+Realizing I wasn’t cut out for the cold and was craving a new experience (it felt a little like “different city, same story”), I made a kind of a last-minute decision to move to Costa Rica.

 My lease was set to renew in 5 weeks and I knew Idaho wasn’t where I’d be putting down roots and it just felt like “why NOT?”

 Within a week I had given notice and found my place in Costa Rica. 😊